 Figure 6: End-to-end response times according to possible query cases.
-Figure 3 shows the test setup.
+Figure 3 is test setup.

-Figure 6 shows that stateful access to OGC's stateless data services through the federator and resulting parallel processing through query decomposition and caching techniques enhanced the system responsiveness to a great extent.
-The performance results are end-to-end response times in which one end is the database and the other end is the user.
+Figure 6 shows that state-full access to OGC's stateless data services through the federator, and resulting parallel processing through query decomposition and caching techniques enhanced the system responsiveness to a great extent.
+The performance results are end-to-end response times in which one end is database and other end is the user.

-Depending on how many partition of the main query is met from the cache, the performance changes in region-2 between the lines tagged as no-cache and full-cache.
-As the overlapped partition increases, the performance gain increases and gets close to the full-cache line.
-The full-cache line shows the performance results in case of that the queries are served fully from cache.
-The performance results also show that as the data size increases, the performance gain from the proposed techniques increases.
+Depending on how much portion of main query is met from cache, the performance changes in region-3 between line 1 and 2.
+As the overlapped portion increases, the performance gain increases and gets close to line-2.
+When they fully overlap, the response times becomes line-2.
+The performance results also show us that as the data size increases, the performance gain from the proposed techniques increases.